udit-gupta/sbunix/README.md

     Syntax       :  readdir(DIR* node)
     Description  :  This system call lists contents in directory and iteratively call readdir.
     Dependencies :  Read directory is followed after open directory system call.
-    Return       :  returns the pointer to dirent structure .Returns NULL if reached end of directory or on                    occurence of an error.
+    Return       :  returns the pointer to dirent structure .
+                    Returns NULL if reached end of directory or on occurence of an error.